Online Payments

 INTRODUCTION

 To comply with State regulations the Town of Pomfret will be annually issuing a report describing additional water quality information of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met most State drinking water health standards.
-In 2022, we had two instances of failing bacteria samples in our system, as well as an exceedance of the total trihalomethanes maximum contaminant level.
-Further information on this can be found in the “What does this information mean?” section of this report.

 WHERE DOES OUR WATER COME FROM?